michielbdejong/html-music-player/README.md

 ## Known bugs

 * remoteStorage icon not showing
+* back button goes back 2 songs instead of 1
 * css warnings due to Bootstrap library
 * css warnings due to remoteStorage.js library
+* app icon and favicon are missing
+* play cursor is displayed at end of bar (probably due to lack of Content-Length header?)

 That should be all!